theluckysuccess/drip-geek/readme.md

 But in reality this will be a much longer string.

 When you are done I suggest you delete `CONVERT_TO_TOKENS` and your private keys from your `.env` file

+## Known Issues
+- `502 Bad Gateway` when trying to run the tool.
+Happens while the program is trying to connect to `https://api.drip.community/prices`.
+Its transient, just run the program again.

 ## TODO
 - I forgot to add claiming lol :facepalm